 Flushing our dog’s poop along with our own may just be the most readily available green option.
 But it doesn’t eliminate the hurdle of transporting the poop from our yards and into the toilet.
 Using a plastic bag or glove would still require the disposal of that and carrying dog poop in toilet paper seems challenging at best.

 Flushable poop bags are marketed for this purpose, but some plumbing and waste treatment systems won’t be able to handle the bags.
-Perhaps using a pooper scooper and bucket could work but a bit more work is involved in that case.
+Perhaps using today’s best pooper scooper products and a bucket could work but a bit more work is involved in that case.
 If these issues aren’t barriers for you then flushing could be a viable eco-friendly option.

 **Important note: Flushing is ONLY appropriate for dog poop.
 Cat poop cannot be flushed due to toxoplasmosis in the feces that is extremely harmful and is not removed by waste treatment methods!**